 You might have a temperature from time to time because you have jaundice or an inflamed pancreas.
 When your temperature is high you may feel cold and shivery.

 Occasionally, pancreatic cancer is linked to blood clots.
-They may form in the deep veins in the legs for example, or in smaller veins anywhere on the body.
+They may form in the deep veins of your body, usually the leg.
+This is called deep vein thrombosis (DVT).
+Or blood clots can develop in smaller veins anywhere in the body.
 Sometimes the clots will disappear and then develop somewhere else in the body.

-See your doctor straight away if you have these symptoms:
+Blood clots can be life threatening.
+Contact your healthcare team straight away if you have these symptoms:

 - pain, redness and swelling around the area where the clot is

 - the area around the clot might feel warm to touch